Welcome to Y4!

 Each half term, children will be encouraged to complete homework from a 'homework menu' from their class teacher.
 This will be a range of activities relating to their current topic that parents can complete with their children.

-Please do share photographs of your children carrying out the tasks by e-mailing them to email@example.com or share them with the year group's Twitter page.
+Please do share photographs of your children carrying out the tasks by sharing them with the year group's Twitter page.

 Books to enjoy at home!